-Stay as active as possible.
-Even the mildest forms of activity might be too exhausting for some people who have pulmonary hypertension.
-For others, moderate exercise such as walking might be beneficial — especially when done during oxygen therapy.
-But first, talk to your doctor about specific exercise restrictions.
+- Stay as active as possible and manage weight.
+Even mild forms activity might be too exhausting for some people who have pulmonary hypertension.
+For others, moderate exercise, such as walking, might be helpful — especially when done during oxygen therapy.
+Your health care team can help you plan an appropriate exercise program.

-- Don't travel to or live at high altitudes.
-High altitudes can worsen the symptoms of pulmonary hypertension.
-If you live at an altitude of 8,000 feet (2,438 meters) or higher, your doctor might recommend that you move to a lower altitude.
+- Avoid high altitudes.
+High altitudes can make pulmonary hypertension worse.
+If you live at an altitude of 8,000 feet (2,438 meters) or higher, you might be told to consider moving to a lower altitude.

 Preparing for an appointment

-Because appointments can be brief, and because there's often a lot to discuss, it's a good idea to be prepared for your appointment.
-Here's some information to help you get ready for your appointment, and what to expect from your doctor.
+There's often a lot to discuss at your appointment, so it's a good idea to be prepared.
+Here's some information to help you get ready for your appointment.

 What you can do

-- Write down key personal information, including a family history of pulmonary hypertension, lung disease, heart disease, stroke, high blood pressure or diabetes, and any major stresses or recent life changes.
+- Make a list of important personal information, including any family history of pulmonary hypertension, lung disease, heart disease, stroke, high blood pressure or diabetes, and any major stresses or recent life changes.

-- Make a list of all medications, as well as any vitamins or supplements that you're taking.
+- Make a list of all medicines, as well as any vitamins, herbal products or other supplements that you're taking.

 - Be prepared to discuss your diet and exercise habits.
-If you don't already follow a diet or exercise routine, be ready to talk to your doctor about any challenges you might face in getting started.
+If you don't already follow a diet or exercise routine, talk to your health care team about any challenges you might face in getting started.

-Your time with your doctor is limited, so preparing a list of questions will help you make the most of your time together.
+- Make a list of questions to ask your health care team.
 List your questions from most important to least important in case time runs out.
-For pulmonary hypertension, some basic questions to ask your doctor include:

 - What is likely causing my symptoms or condition?

 - What are other possible causes for my symptoms or condition?